zachmccabe/beijing/docs/faq.md

 ## Why write a field guide?

 After hearing visiting photographers ask the same questions over and over, I decided it was time to do something about it.

 Books are self-contained and offline.
-That might be handy when you’re inside the great firewall.
+That can be helpful when you’re inside the great firewall.

 ## Do you have a different question?